 Sarah’s sister began using YNAB and bought a license for her, not even realizing how dire their situation was or how much it would change everything.

 Within one month of budgeting and using YNAB, Sarah knew there was hope.

 It was slow at first, because they were so behind.
 But they did what they could.
-Sarah took every class and listened to all the podcasts and read everything she could get her hands on.
+Sarah took every workshop and listened to all the podcasts and read everything she could get her hands on.
 It was still slow, but she began to see there was another way.